zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## Plugin first installation or first time on release 6.xxx (stable6)

-1. Make sure the pre-requisites steps (here above) have been executed
+1. Make sure the pre-requisities steps (here above) have been executed

 2. Go in your Domoticz directory using a command line and open the plugins directory.
   Usually you should be under domoticz/plugins